Red Ribbon Army: In other media

 Several key members of the Red Ribbon Army appear in the alternate retelling film Dragon Ball: The Path to Power, where they are presented with different character designs.
-In the film Dragon Ball: Mystical Adventure, General Blue and Sergeant Metallic appear as soldiers in Emperor Chiaotzu's army; the former is murdered by Mercenary Tao in the same manner as the original source material.
+In the film Dragon Ball: Mystical Adventure, General Blue and Sergeant Metallic appear as soldiers in Emperor Chiaotzu's army; Mercenary Tao murders the former in the same manner as the source material.
 Sergeant Major Purple and General Blue appear in the 1990s remake of the Dr. Slump anime, where they attempt to claim the Dragon Balls from Goku and Arale Norimaki.

-The story of Trunks' alternate future timeline being ravaged by Androids 17 and 18 is depicted in the 1993 anime TV special Dragon Ball Z: The History of Trunks.
+The story of Trunks' alternate future, in which Androids 17 and 18 ravage the timeline, is depicted in the 1993 anime TV special Dragon Ball Z: The History of Trunks.

 Doctor Gero's death at the hands of Android 17 is retold in the seventh Dragon Ball Z film, which features three of his other creations as antagonists: Androids 13, 14, and 15.
 Aside from multiple non-canonical licensed video game appearances, the three Androids do not appear in the original manga or anime TV series.

 In Dragon Ball GT, Doctor Gero creates a replicant copy of Android 17 along with Doctor Myu in the afterlife, who later merges with the original Android 17 to become the villainous Super 17 (超17号, Chō Jū Nana-Gō).